 How Does A Limited Incision FaceLift Work?

-The procedure reverses the loss of elasticity which has caused facial sagging and results in a firm, straight jawline.
+The procedure reverses the loss of elasticity that has caused facial sagging and results in a firm, straight jawline.

 What Type Of Anesthesia Will I Receive?

 Dr. Imber’s board-certified anesthesiologist has worked at his practice for over 20 years.
 His anesthesiologist will call you the night before surgery to review all guidelines necessary on the morning of your surgery.
 Dr. Imber’s nurses will also advise on any medical clearance in advance, if necessary.
 Most patients receive local anesthesia with sedation.